 More than 6 years ago I produced a series of scarves that were double-sided, reversible, and were considered “manly” by some of the customers at my shows.
 Some were one color, some in 2.
 I found an early post with no clear instructions for them, but with this image and that of a punchcard marked for a racking pattern (given below).
 Coincidentally the question of checkerboard rib knit patterns came to light in a forum, and I found myself reviewing the technique, with part of the intent to reproduce this fabric.
 I have, over the years, been terrible at keeping good notes (if any).
 At times what I was working on was so “obvious” I had confidence I could rely on my memory.
 At others my attitude once the problems were worked out and a limited one of a kind series was produced, was that I was “done” with that particular fabric.
 Now here I am, years later, with a mystery pattern on my hands and a time-consuming quest, wishing I had documentation for how on earth I achieved it

-Adjustments to needle rule may be needed depending on the fabric.
-If only one bed is knitting while the other is tucking, having the first and the last needle in work on knitting bed.
+Adjustments to the needle rule may be needed depending on the fabric.
+If only one bed is knitting while the other is tucking, having the first and the last needle in work on the knitting bed.
 In English (aka half fisherman’s rib) only one (either) bed tucks.
 Directions marked with green #6 on left are from the Brother Ribber techniques.
-The remaining images are for single color racked checkerboard pattern from Brother Punchcard Pattern book #5.
+The remaining images are for the single-color racked checkerboard pattern from Brother Punchcard Pattern book #5.
 No pattern card is involved, every other needle arrangement suggested on the right accommodates slightly thicker yarns.
 A half-pitch setting is used.

-On fabrics with racking enlarge stitch size by1/2 to one full number to accommodate the stretch needed in racking the stitches.
+On fabrics with racking enlarge the stitch size by 1/2 to one full number to accommodate the stretch needed in racking the stitches.

 Color changes: fabrics made in full fisherman rib are reversible, while those in half fisherman are not.
-In full fisherman rib in order to knit a specific color, that color must knit for two rows, and tuck for 2 rows alternately.
+In full fisherman rib in order to knit a specific color, that color must be knit for two rows and tucked for 2 rows alternately.
 In Passap AX with pushers and arrow keys must be used, in Brother, ribber needles would need to be hand-selected to the proper position on every row.